S-Makeev/reading-notes/Code201/class-05.md

 Foreground refers to coloring of a text or an element of the page, while background refers to colors behind the elements in the front.

+**-Your friend asks you to give his colorless blog website a touch up.
+How would you use color to give his blog some character?**

+First I'd identify what his blog would be about, so I can match it with proper color scheme, then, I'd pick colors for background and foreground that would be in sync and apply those to elements on the website.

+**-What should you consider when choosing fonts for an HTML document?**

+We should always consider acessibility and readability.
+Some font families and fonts might not be supported in different browsers.

+**-What do font-size, font-weight, and font-style do to HTML text elements?**

+font-size adjusts font size, font-weight defines texts thickness, font-style specifies what style to apply to a text.

+**-Describe two ways you could add spacing around the characters displayed in an h1 element.**
+We could use text-aligh property or margin.